 You can find full details about our occult studies course by clicking the link above.

-What is Magic?
 Is it the casting of spells, acquiring 'psychic powers', channeling 'spirit guides', the secret of flying through the air (with or without a "magic" carpet), acquiring wealth, power, fame, or all three at once, or chanting incomprehensible gibberish from some old book?
-Or is it perhaps—like the other subjects we examine in this course—not at all what it is generally thought to be?
+Or is it perhaps—like the other subjects we have examined so far in this course—not at all what it is generally thought to be?

 Is it not also true that prayer is a sort of magical ceremony, and do we not use magic when we attune ourselves with fine music, poetry, sculpture and art?
 To properly understand and really feel and live these things we must first enter into some sort of rapture, forgetting our daily existence for a while and merging our minds with the magic the artist portrays in stone, paint, verse or music.
-You see the close connection between Magic, Mysticism, Religion and Occultism, which four subjects once formed one unified Sacred Science.
+This shows the close connection between Magic, Mysticism, Religion and Occultism, which four subjects once formed one unified Sacred Science.

 What is Mysticism?